-There’s little question that the Platinum Card from American Express is one of the best cards in the world of miles and points for frequent travelers who want lounge access, hotel status, a huge points bonus, and other luxuries when it comes to travel.
-But those benefits don’t come cheap: The Amex Platinum annual fee clocks in at a whopping $550.
+There’s little question that The Platinum Card® from American Express is one of the best travel cards for frequent travelers who want lounge access, hotel status, a huge points bonus, and other luxuries.
+But those benefits don’t come cheap: The Amex Platinum annual fee just increased to a whopping $695 (see rates & fees).

-That’s enough to give almost anyone sticker shock – and it was for me.
-After getting scared away by the massive annual fee, I finally pulled the trigger and got the Amex Platinum Card in December 2019 … right before COVID-19 upended travel.
+That’s enough to give almost anyone sticker shock.
+Heck, even the previous $550 annual fee scared away most diehard travelers.
+I finally took the plunge and got the Amex Platinum Card in December 2019 … right before COVID-19 upended travel.

-But is the Amex Platinum really worth the $550 annual fee?
+So like many other travelers with the Platinum Card, I’m left wondering whether it’s really worth the $695 annual fee.
 Keep reading for my honest review.

 Basics of the Amex Platinum Card

 That’s why we urge readers not to rule out even high-fee credit cards.
-If you play your card(s) right – pun intended – you can make these benefits outweigh the card’s $550 annual fee.
-But to do that, you need to know what you’re getting.
+If you play your card(s) right – pun intended – you can make these benefits outweigh the card’s $695 annual fee.
+But to do that, you need to know exactly what you’re getting.

 So here’s a rundown of everything you get with the Platinum Card.

-- Earn 75,000 Membership Rewards Points after spending $5,000 in the first six months of card membership – but check to see if you can pull up a 100,000-point welcome offer in an incognito browser or a 125,000-point bonus via CardMatch!
-This is a limited-time offer!
+• Earn 80,000 Membership Rewards Points after spending $8,000 in the first six months of card membership – but check to see if you can pull up a 150,000-point bonus via CardMatch!

-- Earn 5x Points per dollar on airfare purchased directly with any airline or through the American Express travel portal at amextravel.com.
-There is no cap on how many points you can earn at the 5x rate.
+• Earn 5x points per dollar on airfare purchased directly with any airline or through the American Express travel portal at amextravel.com on up to $500,000 spent each year.
 It’s the best card for booking airfare, period.

-- Annual Fee of $550, which is not waived for the first year of card membership.
+• Annual Fee of $695 (see rates & fees), which is not waived for the first year of card membership.
 Are you an active-duty military member?
 American Express will completely waive your annual fee.

 Click Here to learn more about the Platinum Card from American Express.